RicardoQuinteiro/numpy_nn/README.md

 # numpy_nn
- My implementation of a Feedforward Neural Network
+ My implementation of a feed forward neural network and respective tests on MNIST